-- 4001.
+4001.
 KHRC, as the lead state agency, has the responsibility for providing entities receiving CSBG funds with a range of technical assistance and training to establish and maintain sound grants management and program practices.
-KHRC works in collaboration with KACAP to determine the training and technical assistance needs of the CSBG network.
-Technical assistance may be provided by KHRC, KACAP or through a contract with a third party. - 4002.
-As part of the application and budget process, KHRC staff will be available to assist with the development of Community Action Plans and budgets that meet application standards.
-Technical assistance will be responsive to individual need.
+KHRC works in collaboration with KACAP to determine the local Community Action Agencies training and technical assistance needs.
+In addition to the State CSBG Lead Agency, State Association, and Regional Performance and Innovation Consortium (RPIC) resources may be provided from key partners including HHS-OCS, NCAP, CAPLAW, Wifpli, NASCSP or through a contract with a third party.